datanav/docs/technical/powerofficego-tripletex.rst

 ---------------------------------------------------------
 Before any synchronization can take place, a link between a PowerOffice GO Contactperson and a Tripletex Customer person must be established.

-A new Tripletex Customer person will be created from a PowerOffice GO Contactperson if it is connected to a PowerOffice GO Powerofficego-salesorder, Powerofficego-salesorders, Powerofficego-salesorderlines, or Powerofficego-outgoinginvoices that is synchronized into Tripletex.
+A new Tripletex Customer person will be created from a PowerOffice GO Contactperson if it is connected to a PowerOffice GO Powerofficego-salesorder, Powerofficego-salesorders, Powerofficego-outgoinginvoice, Powerofficego-salesorderlines, or Powerofficego-outgoinginvoices that is synchronized into Tripletex.

 A PowerOffice GO Contactperson will merge with a Tripletex Customer person if one of the following property combinations match: